Abduliraqi/webexcc-usecases/_pages/Insurance.md

 ## Overview of the Use Case:

-This Use Case is the Template page
+The Insurance Use Case shows an Example how to Reporting an Accident using digital automation.

 ### Demo Video